Cleveland Browns vs. Baltimore Ravens NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Away from home, Baltimore has two wins against the spread and is 3-4 overall.

-- This year, in seven away games, Baltimore has hit the over once.
+- Baltimore has hit the over once in seven away games this year.

 Powered by Data Skrive.